grafana/loki/docs/sources/clients/logstash/_index.md

 ##### retries => 10

-Maximum number of retries to do
+Maximum number of retries to do.
+Setting it to `0` will retry indefinitely.

 #### tenant_id